Judy Sgro: Opposition (2006–2015)

-Sgro served as the Opposition Critic for Industry for the Liberals.
+Sgro served as the opposition critic for Industry for the Liberals.
 On November 1, 2010, the Liberals released a white paper providing recommendations for retirement income security followed by a Pension Income Bill of Rights.
 The paper was created by a working group co-chaired by Sgro.

-On March 4, 2014, Sgro was re-nominated by acclamation as the Liberal candidate for the renamed riding of Humber River—Black Creek for the next federal election.
-She subsequently won election to this seat.

 Government (2015–present)

 Sgro currently serves as the chair of the Standing Committee on International Trade.
-She was re-elected in the 2019 federal election.

 Personal life

 She and her husband Sam Sgro are the parents of three children.
-Judy's daughter, Deanna Sgro, was a candidate for the Ontario Liberal Party during the 2018 Ontario general election, as well as the 2018 Toronto municipal election for Humber River-Black Creek.
+Her daughter, Deanna Sgro, was a candidate for the Ontario Liberal Party during the 2018 Ontario general election, as well as the 2018 Toronto municipal election for Humber River-Black Creek.